marshall7m/terraform-aws-infrastructure-live-ci/README.md

 ## Commit Statuses

-Each ECS tasks with the addition of the merge lock, will be available to send commit statuses displaying the current state of the task.
+Each ECS task with the addition of the merge lock will be available to send commit statuses displaying the current state of the task.
 The commit statuses can be toggled via the `var.commit_status_config` variable or by manually editing the actual configuration stored on AWS System Manager Parameter Store.

-The each of the ECS task-related commit statuses will link to the task's associated AWS CloudWatch Log Stream.
-If calling service of the task failed to configure and run the task, the calling service's page or log link will be used.
+Each of the ECS task-related commit statuses will link to the task's associated AWS CloudWatch Log Stream.
+If the calling service of the task failed to configure and run the task, the calling service's page or log link will be used.

-`** NOTE: Permissions for users to access the log streams is not managed via this module **`
+`** NOTE: Permissions for users to access the log streams are not managed via this module **`
 ## Step Function Input

 Each execution is passed a JSON input that contains record attributes that will help configure the tasks within the Step Function.
 A sample JSON input will look like the following: